rust-lang/book/src/ch17-01-futures-and-syntax.md

 `map`, we call `inner_html` on the `title_element` to get its content, which is a `String`.
 When all is said and done, we have an `Option<String>`.

-Notice that Rust’s `await` keyword goes after the expression you’re awaiting, not before it.
-That is, it’s a _postfix keyword_.
-This may differ from what you’re used to if you’ve used async in other languages, but in Rust it makes chains of methods much nicer to work with.
-As a result, we can change the body of `page_url_for` to chain the `trpl::get` and `text` function calls together with `await` between them, as shown in Listing 17-2:
+Notice that Rust’s `await` keyword goes _after_ the expression you’re awaiting, not before it.
+That is, it’s a _postfix_ keyword.
+This may differ from what you’re used to if you’ve used `async` in other languages, but in Rust it makes chains of methods much nicer to work with.
+As a result, we can change the body of `page_url_for` to chain the `trpl::get` and `text` function calls together with `await` between them, as shown in Listing 17-2.

 <Listing number="17-2" file-name="src/main.rs" caption="Chaining with the `await` keyword">